 This week, Indonesia reached 7000 cases (Figure 7) and more than 600 deaths (Figure 8).
 The increasing trend seems to be unchanged compared to previous week.
 A similar scenario is present in Pakistan, with an average of about 540 cases/day and 15 deaths/day.
 Instead, there was a marginal improvement in the Philippines with a reduction of case/day (191 vs 226) and deaths/day (14 vs 23) compared to last week.

-Figure 9 and Figure 10 refer to American and African countries.
+Figure 9 and Figure 10: American and African countries

 Peru had a significant increase of cases/day: more than 1000 in the last week.
 Luckily, it did not correspond a similar increase of death/day, which is about 35.
 But, of course, we need to wait few weeks to observe possible negative effect of such large increase of cases.

 Chile & Ecuador had a similar trend (about 420 cases/day) but Ecuador documented more deaths (132 vs 53).
 Compared to previous week, Mexico also worsens for both cases/day (560 vs 360) and deaths/day (51 vs 38).
 During last week, South Africa, Morocco, Argentina, Algeria and Egypt reached similar amount of cases, between 2800 and 3500.
 However, the effect on the documented deaths is different in the last 6 days, with 81 total deaths in Egypt and 51 total death in Algeria, while the other nations where below 40 deaths (see Figure 10).